Summary of Policy and Procedure

 This ruling can be appealed by either party to DBU’s Special Adjudicator, who is appointed by the President.
 Likewise, the President may, on his own motion, appeal the ruling if he deems this in the best interest of the University and the parties involved.
 The Special Adjudicator will have an appeals hearing and will make a final ruling in the case.

 Adjudication Procedure for Allegations of Sexual Harassment, Sex Discrimination, and other Prohibited Conduct that does not fall under the category of Sexual Assault or Sexual Violence

-If the Title IX Coordinator, in consultation with the Vice President for Student Affairs or Vice President for Executive Affairs, as appropriate, believes the allegation would best be handled under the procedures in this Section, then the case would go to either the Vice President for Student Affairs (for student allegations) or the Vice President for Executive Affairs (for faculty/staff allegations) for investigation and adjudication.
-The Vice President for Student Affairs or Vice President for Executive Affairs will then perform a thorough investigation into the matter and have a hearing on the matter.
-A ruling will be made using the preponderance of the evidence standard, and appropriate sanctions made (see list above for possible sanctions).
+If the Title IX Coordinator, in consultation with the Vice President for Student Affairs or Vice President for Executive Affairs, as appropriate, believes the allegation would best be handled under the procedures in this Section, then the case would go to either the Vice President for Student Affairs (for student allegations) or the Provost (for faculty/staff allegations) for investigation and adjudication.
+The Vice President for Student Affairs or Provost will then perform a thorough investigation into the matter and have a hearing on the matter.
+A ruling will be made using the clear and convincing evidence standard, and appropriate sanctions made (see list above for possible sanctions).
 This ruling can be appealed to the ACTS Committee by either party.

 Additional Policies and Procedures Applicable to Sexual Misconduct Complaints:

 - All meetings related to sexual harassment complaints are closed to the public.
 The complainant and respondent may have a representative of their choice present at all hearings.